Why Deep Sleep Is Essential for Memory and Learning

 A second case involved a professional esports team.
 By implementing a strict temperature-controlled environment and removing all digital screens one hour before sleep, the team’s reaction times improved by 12 milliseconds—a massive margin in professional gaming.
 Their ability to synthesize new strategies during overnight "rest periods" led to a 15% improvement in tactical execution during tournament play.

-Comparing Approaches to Restorative Sleep
+Comparing Rest Approaches

 Approach Impact on Deep Sleep Primary Benefit Difficulty Level